 Gen II Capture Mechanics

-Thanks to Ultimate Pokémon Center for having the formula and getting me curious about things, iimarckus for indulging my curiosity for clarifications, and magical for being interested, giving second opinions and determining how the game behaves when it divides by zero.
+Thanks to Ultimate Pokémon Center for the original analysis and getting me curious about things, iimarckus for indulging my curiosity for clarifications, magical for being interested, giving second opinions and determining how the game behaves when it divides by zero, and pret for the pokecrystal disassembly.

-Although people are largely playing HG/SS now and most G/S/C games have had their batteries run dry, the capture mechanics of the second generation are still of some interest to geeky individuals (like me) and as a historical stepping stone between the R/B/Y algorithm and the formulas of the later games.
+Although the original G/S/C don't see much play nowadays, the capture mechanics of the second generation are still of some interest - not only to geeks like me, but also simply as a historical stepping stone between the R/B/Y algorithm and the more refined formulas of the later games.

-As always, I have a catch rate calculator at the bottom of the page that you can use to just calculate your chances of capturing a Pokémon in G/S/C if you don't care about the math.
+If you don't care about the math, I also have a G/S/C catch rate calculator that you can use to just calculate your chances of capturing a Pokémon in G/S/C.

-Gold, Silver and Crystal only work with integers.
+Please note that the Pokémon games prior to the fifth generation only work with integers.
 In practice, this essentially means that they round all numbers down, including at every intermediate step in a calculation.
-This will usually not be specifically included in the mathematical formulas on this page, but whenever you perform any action within a particular formula that results in a non-integer, round it down before performing the next action in the formula if you want to get a perfect result.
+This will usually not be specifically included in the mathematical formulas on this page, but whenever you perform any action within a particular formula that results in a non-integer, you should round it down before performing the next action in the formula if you want to get a perfect result.

 The Catch Rate Formula

-X is a number out of 255 (if it's higher than 255 at the end of the calculation, it is made 255 instead) representing the success rate of this particular capture, such that the chance of a successful capture is (X + 1)/256.
-Unlike the third and fourth generations, this chance is exact, which also means that an X of 255 is automatically a guaranteed capture.
+The final capture rate X can range from 1 to 255 (if it's higher than 255 at the end of the calculation, it is made 255 instead).
+In G/S/C, the chance of a successful capture is then simply (X + 1)/256, meaning an X of 255 automatically yields a guaranteed capture.

 C (Modified Capture Rate)